Electricity sector in Japan: Other renewables

+In 2011 Japan planned to build as many as 80 floating wind turbines off Fukushima by 2020.
+In 2020, seven years after the world's first pilot floating wind turbine was installed off Fukushima in 2013, the Japanese government announced its withdrawal from the offshore wind farm.

 Power stations

 Grid storage

 Japan relies mostly on pumped storage hydroelectricity to balance demand and supply.
 As of 2014, Japan has the largest pumped storage capacity in the world, with over 27 GW.